TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-blob-staticwebsite-sslcertificate-integration.md

 # How to use custom SSL certificate with Static Website?

 <!--issueDescription-->
+There is no direct support for custom SSL ceritificates with Static Website.
+However, the below steps will help achieve the same using CDN.
+<!--/issueDescription-->

+## **Recommended Steps**

 Currently the way to configure **[custom SSL](https://docs.microsoft.com/azure/storage/blobs/storage-blob-static-website-custom-domain#enable-custom-domain-and-ssl)** certificate with Static Website is to use **[Azure CDN](https://docs.microsoft.com/azure/storage/blobs/storage-https-custom-domain-cdn)**.
 CDN provides consistent low latencies to your website from anywhere in the world.</br> While CDN comes at an additional cost, we have made it a compelling option with the removal of storage egress cost.
-<!--/issueDescription-->